Harmsworth Park: History

-The ground was previously known as Harrow Park before 1920.
+The ground was previously known as Harrow Park before 1920, and was the ground of the town's first senior football club, Wick Rovers.
 It was bought and given as a gift to the town of Wick by a businessman, Leicester Harmsworth, as a recreation park.
 Maintenance of the ground was primarily seen to by local football clubs who were responsible for building a perimeter wall.
 A pavilion was erected in 1925 and the changing rooms were saved from demolition in 1973 following the club's promise to keep it in a good state of repair.

 Wick Academy's record attendance at Harmsworth Park came in July 1984 when 2,400 spectators watched the club take on Heart of Midlothian of Edinburgh in a friendly match.
 The home side lost 7–1.
 Ten years later the club was admitted to the Highland Football League, joining in 1994 after several rejected applications in previous years, following the departure of Caledonian, Inverness Thistle and Ross County football clubs to the Scottish Football League.
 The club's first game in the Highland League at Harmsworth Park was against Cove Rangers and drew a crowd of 1,700 spectators.

 At the end of the 2010-11 season Harmsworth Park was renovated in order to obtain an Entry Level National Club Licence in order to continue to compete in the Highland League and other competitions such as the Scottish Cup and Scottish Challenge Cup, following a review from the Scottish Football Association the ground fell short on three categories in order to obtain the licence, which were: a stadium certificate, floodlights and first aid facilities.
 With the aid of a grant from the Scottish Football Partnership the club was therefore able to fulfil these criteria.